The Dow Jones Industrial Average index has been introduced on 26 May 1896 and it has 30 components.

 Treshold marked with red shows 0% return.

-This chart shows Dow Jones’ relative change against the US customer price index in the past 10 years.
+So this chart shows DJIA’s relative change against the US customer price index in the past 10 years.

-*charts are not updated on a daily basis but you can prepare similar charts for yourself by using Chartoasis Sesame.
+*charts are updated monthly, and they have been created by using Chartoasis Sesame.
 If you feel like analyzing DJIA’s historical price, you can do that for free at www.chartoasis.com/sesame .
 You will also need to download DJIA historical data.
 This step-by-ste guide will explain you how to do it.